storacha/specs/w3-filecoin.md

 }
 ```

-Storefront MUST issue signed receipt that either succeeds and links to the `aggregate/offer` task via `fx.join` [effect] or fails with specified reason (e.g. `content` does not corresponds to the provided `piece`).
+A Storefront MUST issue a signed receipt that either succeeds and links to the `piece/offer` task via an `fx.join` [effect] or fails with specified reason (e.g. the `content` does not correspond to the provided `piece`).

 ```json
 {